helgoboss/droplib/README.md

 ## Todos

 - Write documentation
+- Error messages, e.g. if descriptor is invalid
 - Glob support
 - Expose processors in a better way
 - Give default IDs to processors